goreleaser/goreleaser/www/docs/customization/build.md

 ## Import pre-built binaries

+!!! success "GoReleaser Pro"
+    The prebuilt buidler is a [GoReleaser Pro feature](/pro/).

 Since GoReleaser Pro v0.179.0, it is possible to import pre-built binaries into the GoReleaser lifecycle.

 Reasons you might want to do that include: